Post Office scandal: 'I don't trust anybody anymore'

 A new IT system was to blame for the accounting error, not only at Mrs Williams' post office but at hundreds of branches across the country.

-Between 2000 and 2014, more than 700 sub-postmasters were wrongly accused of theft, fraud and false accounting.
+Between 2000 and 2014, more than 700 sub-postmasters were accused of theft, fraud and false accounting.

 The inquiry - which is expected to run for the rest of this year - will look at whether the Post Office knew about faults in a newly installed IT system, called Horizon, and will also ask how staff were left to shoulder the blame.
+The software was developed by Japanese company Fujitsu.

 Mrs Williams' daughter was only 10 years old at the time the error came to light, so she decided to plead guilty to avoid a jail-term.
 She told the inquiry she has suffered a decade of deep shame and humiliation.

-She is one of 72 of the wrongly accused who had their convictions quashed in April.
+Mrs Williams is one of 72 of the wrongly accused who had their convictions quashed in April.
 Mrs Williams said she had received an interim compensation payment but felt "too scared" to spend it in case the Post Office asked for it back.

 The inquiry is being led by the retired High Court judge, Sir Wyn Williams, currently conducting proceedings remotely from his home in south Wales.

 Over the next six weeks, the inquiry will hear how it felt for many of the hundreds of former Post Office staff who were falsely accused in the most widespread miscarriage of justice in British legal history.

+This inquiry is already shifting the balance of power in this scandal - by giving victims the floor first.

+After decades of being accused, shamed, disbelieved and ignored, their heart-breaking stories are now front and centre.

 The second witness to give his evidence on the second day of the inquiry was Damian Owen, who managed a branch in Bangor.